macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 7: May 12, 2020

+**Today's Progress**: #R9D07 Lots of reading and experimenting with Phaser3.
+Probably I need a Advanced Metaphysical Degree in Thaumaturgical Javascript to get all of it.
+Solved @ Leetcode: "Jewels and Stones", "Ransom Note" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 359 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 6: May 11, 2020

 **Today's Progress**: #R9D06 Going deeper into Phaser3.
 Doing the next tutorial.
 Challenges solved @ Leetcode: "Unique Paths", "First Bad Version" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode